 5. Christians in Pakistan Live With Open Discrimination and Constant Threat of Mob Attacks

 Under Pakistan’s notorious blasphemy laws, Christians continue to live in daily fear they will be accused of blasphemy—which can carry a death sentence.
 The most well-known example of these laws is the case of Asia Bibi.
-After sitting on death row for more than 10 years, the Christian wife and mother was acquitted of blasphemy charges in October; however her life is still in grave danger from radical Islamists that have gained increasing political power in the world’s sixth-largest country.
+After sitting on death row for more than 10 years, the Christian wife and mother were acquitted of blasphemy charges in October; however, her life is still in grave danger from radical Islamists that have gained increasing political power in the world’s sixth-largest country.
 For that reason, the new ruling government must maintain good diplomatic relationships with some radical groups.

 6. Christian Converts in Sudan Targeted for Persecution

 Sudan has been ruled as an Islamic state by the authoritarian government of President al-Bashir since 1989.
 Under his charge, the country offers limited rights for religious minorities and places heavy restrictions on freedom of speech or press.
 The last year has been difficult for Christians in many ways.
 There have been arrests.
 And many churches undergo complete destruction while others are on an official list awaiting demolition.
 Furthermore, many Christians are under attack indiscriminately in areas like the Nuba Mountains where there is an ongoing conflict between government forces and rebel groups.

 Christian converts from Islam are especially targets of persecution.
 So to disclose their identities, converts will often refrain from raising their children as Christians.
 This is because this might attract the attention of the government and community leaders (since children might inadvertently reveal their parents’ faith).

 7. Christians Imprisoned in Shipping Containers in Eritrea